 Phuket movie theaters have different levels of seating, with regular and VIP seats available.
 A few of the movie theaters have day-bed seating available for a premium price.

 Another experience that is very popular in Phuket is the cabaret show.
 These shows star kateoys, or transgender dancers, that perform cabaret-style shows nightly for audiences.

-These shows are not cheap.
-The average ticket will cost around 2,500 baht.
+These shows are affordable.
+The average ticket will cost around 1,000 baht.
 Performers will charge you to take a souvenir picture and though they may ask for 500 baht for this service, they’ll usually settle for 50 baht to 100 baht.

 When it comes to conventional recreation, Phuket’s surge in tourism has seen large infrastructure investments enter the sector.
 As such, golf courses, go-karts, paintball, water parks, and a plethora of other activities are now available for tourist consumption.

 Golf in Phuket runs an informative website if you’re looking to play a round or two of golf in Phuket.

 As for go-karting in Phuket, you have a few choices.
 Willy Thuan wrote an in-depth piece on Phuket go-karts on Phuket 101.
 It’s definitely worth a read.

 For tourists that are looking to enjoy these services, they can be booked at the hotel desks and tour kiosks scattered throughout the island.

 Go directly to these places instead of booking them through an agent.
 Purchasing directly at the venue can save as much as 20% on what you’d pay booking through a hotel or agent.